YanhengWang/yanhengwang.github.io/index.md

 ### Programming Languages

 > This series of notes (in Chinese) was finished in 2020.
+It is strongly influenced by Pierce's *Types and Programming Languages*.

 1. [Inductive definition and proof](./documents/PL-1.pdf)
 1. [Lambda calculus](./documents/PL-2.pdf)